Skate (fish): Skates versus stingrays

 Skates are like stingrays in that they have five pairs of gill slits that are located ventrally, which means on the underside of their body (unlike sharks that have their gills located on their sides).
 Skates and rays both have pectoral fins that are flat and expanded, which are typically fused to the head.
 Both skates and stingrays typically have their eyes on top of their head.
 Skates also share similar feeding habits with rays.

 Skates are different from rays in that they lack a whip-like tail and stinging spines.
 However, some skates have electric organs located in their tail.
 The main difference between skates and rays is that skates lay eggs, whereas rays give birth to live young.

 Moreover, skates can be more abundant than rays, and are fished for food in some parts of the world.

 Conservation

 Skates have slow growth rates and, since they mature late, low reproductive rates.
 As a result, skates are vulnerable to overfishing and appear to have been overfished and are suffering reduced population levels in many parts of the world.

-In 2010, Greenpeace International added the barndoor skate, bottlenose skate, and maltese skate to its seafood red list.
-"The Greenpeace International seafood red list is a list of fish that are commonly sold in supermarkets around the world, and which have a very high risk of being sourced from unsustainable fisheries."